dfelinto/blender-manual/manual/compositing/types/converter/set_alpha.rst

 To introduce your animation,
 you will want to present the title of your animation over a background.
 You can have the title fly in, or fade it in.
-To fade it in, use the Set Alpha node with the Time node as shown below.
+To fade it in, use the Set Alpha node with the Time Curve node as shown below.

 .. figure:: /images/compositing_types_converter_set-alpha_fade-in-title.png